RPCSX/rpcsx/.github/readme.md

 ``sudo mount -t exfat -o uid=`id -u`,gid=`id -g` ./ps4-hdd.exfat ./ps4-fs``

-## How to Run samples and games ( one day )
+## How to run samples and games ( one day )

 See usage message of `rpcsx-os` (`-h` argument), or join the [Discord](https://discord.gg/t6dzA4wUdG) for help.

-You can run emulator with Samples using this command:
+You can run the emulator with some samples using this command:

 `rm -f /dev/shm/rpcsx-* && ./rpcsx-os --mount  "<path to fw>/system" "/system" --mount "<path to 'game' root>" /app0 /app0/some-test-sample.elf [<args for test elf>...]`

 ## Creating a log

-You can use this flag if you get sigfault for debugging.
+You can use this flag if you got a sigfault for debugging.

 `--trace`